 2. Consider Style and Design

-When purchasing a new nightstand, consider the visual impact it will make in your bedroom.
+When purchasing a new nightstand, consider the visual impact it will have on your bedroom.
 Heather Humphrey suggests asking yourself how much space you have to fill and what your storage needs are.

-“Nightstands come in many different materials and colors that will compliment the space in different ways.
-For example, if you’re going for a glamorous vibe, a high gloss lacquer nightstand could be a good option.
-If you’re going for a more rustic look, however, you might consider a more textured solid wood nightstand,” says Humphrey.
+“Nightstands come in many materials and colors that will complement the space in different ways.
+For example, if you’re going for a glamorous vibe, a high-gloss lacquer nightstand could be a good option.
+If you’re going for a more rustic look, however, you might consider a more textured wooden nightstand,” says Humphrey.

-Kathy Kuo likes to take into account the aesthetic of the rest of the room before purchasing a new piece of furniture.
-For example, “if your bed and dresser have a French country look, it’s a nice visual throughline to match your nightstands to the existing decor in the space,” says Kuo.
+Kathy Kuo likes to consider the overall look of the rest of the room before purchasing a new piece of furniture.
+For example, “If your bed and dresser have a French country look, it’s a nice visual throughline to match your nightstands to the existing decor in the space,” says Kuo.

 3. Consider the Proportions of the Room